min69u/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## What was a more important invention than the first telephone?
+The second one.